csscomb/csscomb-for-sublime/README.md

 * Sorting CSS properties.
 The order of properties in the help of professionals
 * Setting the order of CSS properties.
 Use the order to which you are accustomed to
 * Parsing CSS in the tags <style>, style="..." attribute.
-CSScomb find a CSS-code to other languages ​​and will sort it
+CSScomb find a CSS-code to other languages and will sort it
 * Formatting style sheets does not change.
 Work as a singleline and multiline CSS
 * Separation of CSS properties for the group.
 Separate groups of empty string if you want
 * Full support CSS2/CSS2.1/CSS3/CSS4 ;) CSScomb ready for the advanced CSS-code